MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

     f(A()); // This call from managed to native requires marshalling.
 The CLR doesn't understand C++ and uses BitBlt, which will result in a double-free later.
 }
 ```
-To fix the error, mark the caller as native to avoid marshalling.
+To fix the error, remove the `#pragma managed` directive to mark the caller as native and avoid marshalling.

 ### Experimental API warning for WinRT
 WinRT APIs that are released for experimentation and feedback will be decorated with `Windows.Foundation.Metadata.ExperimentalAttribute`.
-In Update 3, the compiler will produce warning C4698 when it encounters  the attribute.
+In Update Version 15.3, the compiler will produce warning C4698 when it encounters  the attribute.
 A few APIs in previous versions of the Windows SDK have already been decorated with the attribute, and calls to these APIs will start triggering this compiler warning.
 Newer Windows SDKs will have the attribute removed from all shipped types, but if you are using an older SDK, you'll need to suppress these warnings for all calls to shipped types.
 The following code produces warning C4698: "'Windows::Storage::IApplicationDataStatics2::GetForUserAsync' is for evaluation purposes only and is subject to change or removal in future updates":
 ```cpp
 Windows::Storage::IApplicationDataStatics2::GetForUserAsync()